-The guys behind old school steakhouse Delmonico’s are leaning into their Italian side with the opening of Tucci NYC.
-What started out as an old school fine dining Italian concept though has quickly evolved into a trendy modern Italian restaurant.
+The guys behind the old school steakhouse Delmonico’s are leaning into their Italian side with the opening of Tucci NYC.
+What started out as an Italian-style fine dining concept has quickly evolved into a trendy modern Italian restaurant.
 The question now is whether the food lives up to the hype.
 This is the Tucci NYC review.

 Atmosphere

-There are two personalities that make up the whole of Tucci.
-When I first walked into the space, the ground floor dining room was elegantly pleasant, with white table cloths and a small bar.
-Dining room was relatively small though and intimate.
+Two personalities make up the whole of Tucci.
+When I first walked into the space, the ground-floor dining room was elegantly pleasant, with white tablecloths and a small bar.
+The dining room was relatively small and intimate.
 I did wonder what all the hype was about, as it was pretty but didn’t quite convey the buzz that’s been generated by Tucci NYC.

-However you totally get it when you are lead down the stairs to the basement, and realize this is where the action really is.
+However, you totally get it when you are led down the stairs to the basement, and realize this is where the action really is.
 The subterranean floor is a cavernous flow of tables and a much larger bar than upstairs.
 It’s a vibe down there, with attractive parties of larger groups as well as people on date night.
 Normally restaurants will put their prettiest people right at the front.
-However at Tucci’s the attractive crowd is dining at low-lit tables is downstairs.
+However, at Tucci’s, the attractive crowd is dining at low-lit tables downstairs.

 Food + Beverage